|

 5.2 Encouragement of stable population levels

-a standard of living just above the starvation level.
-Moreover,
+is a standard of living just above the starvation level.

-there are abysmal, even non-existent, health and education
+Moreover, there are abysmal, even non-existent, health and

-services, and no welfare state.
-In such situations families
+education services, and no welfare state.
+In such situations

-have large numbers of children to ensure that some survive;
+families have large numbers of children to ensure that some

-children are necessary to provide for the upkeep of the aged;
+survive; children are necessary to provide for the upkeep

-even decline, where there is a reasonable standard of living;
+stabilize, even decline, where there is a reasonable standard

-an education and health system; and some, if only minimal,
+of living; an education and health system; and some, if

-empowerment of women.
-Thus, in the USA and Europe today many
+only minimal, empowerment of women.
+Thus, in the USA and

-strata of society are generally showing a population decline.
+Europe today many strata of society are generally showing

-Needless to say, the Universal Paradigm provides a reasonable
+a population decline.
+Needless to say, the Universal Paradigm

 .6.
 Economics